aramisgithub/questpresentation/document.md

 ## Odyssey

-- Odysseus is thwarted with \alert{many tests} as he travels back to Ithaca:
+- Odysseus is faced with \alert{many tests} as he travels back to Ithaca:

     - Polyphemus